-Does the manuscript represent a substantial contribution within the scope of Magnetic Resonance?
-Is the work going to change the approaches used by other groups?
+- Scientific impact: does the manuscript represent a substantial contribution within the scope of Magnetic Resonance?
 Is there a clear advance relative to the current state-of-the-art and, if not self-evident, has the advance been demonstrated?

-Are the scientific results and conclusions presented in a clear, concise and well-structured way (number and quality of figures/tables, appropriate use of English language)?
+- Presentation quality: are the scientific results and conclusions presented in a clear, concise and well-structured way (number and quality of figures/tables, appropriate use of English language)?
+Is related work considered in an appropriate and balanced way, including references?

-Manuscripts rated poor in any of the principal criteria are normally rejected without further review and discussion.
-Manuscripts rated excellent–fair in all criteria are normally posted on the Magnetic Resonance Discussions (MRD) website, the discussion forum of MR, where they are subject to full peer review and interactive public discussion.
+A ranking of poor in any of the principal criteria is sufficient for rejection at any stage.
+Manuscripts rated good in all criteria are normally posted on the Magnetic Resonance Discussions (MRD) website, the discussion forum of MR, where they are subject to full peer review and interactive public discussion.

-In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:
+In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account, in addition to the access review criteria above, all of the following aspects:

 - Does the paper address relevant scientific questions within the scope of MR?